ibpdas/ibpdas/readme.md

 ## 👤 About me

-I work at the intersection of data strategy, public policy and AI in the UK public sector.
+I work at the intersection of data, policy and tech in the UK public sector.

-My background spans accounting, forecasting, analytics, data science and enterprise data strategy.
+My background spans accounting, analytics, data science and data strategy.
-Over time I have become interested in how people, systems and incentives shape how organisations use data.
+Over time I have become interested in how people, systems and incentives shape how organisations use data and AI.

 I like building tools that help people:
-- understand data strategy and organisational maturity
+- develop practical and context aware data strategy
-- explore indicators and make sense of evidence
+- explore data and make sense of evidence
 - experiment safely with AI agents

 Most of my work combines strategic thinking with hands on building.
-My approach is lightweight, iterative and focused on clarity.
+My approach is iterative and focused on fast actions.

 <p align="center">
   <a href="https://github.com/ibpdas?tab=repositories">Repositories</a> ·